 Kufri to Chail

 Head on to Koti for a picnic in unexplored gardens surrounded by orchards.
-Tall pine and deodar forests that signal the entry to Chail at about 2250 metres above msl.
-Renowned for the worlds’ highest cricket pitch and polo grounds (at 2444 m above msl), Chail is also home to the majestic summer palace of the Maharaja of Patiala built in 1891 (when exiled from Shimla by the British).
+Tall pine and deodar forests signal the entry to Chail at about 2250 meters above MSL.
+Renowned for the worlds’ highest cricket pitch and polo grounds (at 2444 m above MSL), Chail is also home to the majestic summer palace of the Maharaja of Patiala built in 1891 (when exiled from Shimla by the British).
 Walk back in time through fascinating Indo-English architecture set on sprawling lawns with wide patios and corridors that echo with voices of an era gone by.

 3. Kipling’s home and Viceregal Lodge